The Data Protection Act 2018 has data protection principles to ensure that your personal data is being dealt with correctly. These are:

 - the right to correct, rectify, block or erase information, which is regarded as wrong information.

-- ensure that staff are reminded that data covered by the GDPR and Data Protection Act is exempt from disclosure under the Freedom of Information Act 2000.
+- ensure that staff are reminded that data covered by the Data Protection Act is exempt from disclosure under the Freedom of Information Act 2000

 Individuals whose data is collected by the Council must be made aware at the time of collection of all the processes that data may be subject to.
 No manual or automatic processing of an individual's data can take place unless reasonable steps have been taken to make that individual aware of that processing.